 The More To Explore app

-Forest Fire Management Victoria’s More To Explore app aims to provide comprehensive information to help people use and enjoy Victoria’s 3.1 million hectares of State forest and its network of approximately 400 visitor sites and 250 recreational trails.
+Forest Fire Management Victoria’s More To Explore app aims to provide comprehensive information to help people use and enjoy Victoria’s 3.1 million hectares of State forest and its network of approximately 430 visitor sites and 290 recreational trails.
 The app is available for iPhones from the App Store and for Androids in the Google Play store.
-See Latest News below for more detailed information regarding the latest releases.
+The video below gives a brief introduction to the app.

 For more information on the More To Explore app email the More To Explore team.